projectcalico/calico/docs/source/calico-neutron-api.rst

 tenants will create their own private Neutron networks as necessary.

 In Calico, because all traffic is L3 and routed, the role of Neutron network as L2 connectivity domain is not helpful.
-Therefore in Calico Neutron networks are simply containers for subnets.
+Therefore, in Calico, Neutron networks are simply containers for subnets.
 Best practices for operators configuring Neutron networks in Calico deployments can be found in :ref:`opens-external-conn-setup`.

-Network creation events on the API are supported by Calico, but are no-op
+It is not useful for non-administrator tenants to create their own Neutron networks.
+Although Calico will allow non-administrator tenants to create Neutron networks, generally speaking administrators should use Neutron quotas to prevent non-administrator tenants from doing this.

-actions: no programming occurs in response to them.
+Network creation events on the API are no-op events in Calico: a positive (2XX) response will be sent but no programming will actually occur.

 Extended Attributes: Provider Networks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~